Mel-iza/Mel-Iza/README.md

 <div align="justify">
    <span style="display: block; text-align: center; font-size: 10px;"

 Hello, I’m Mel!
-(She/Her).I work as a Machine Learning Engineer in the Technology and Innovation department at Weni by VTEX.
+(She/Her).
+I work as a Machine Learning Engineer in the Technology and Innovation department at Weni by VTEX.
 I primarily work with deep learning applied to NLP, focusing on large language models (LLMs) and AI Agents.
 As a Machine Learning Engineer, I engage in various tasks, such as developing and optimizing models, fine-tuning hyperparameters, and designing workflows for training, evaluation, and monitoring AI models.

 I’ve been discovering my true passion in Responsible AI & LLM Security.
 I’ve been deepening my knowledge in evaluating model performance with an emphasis on security, developing security metrics, and collecting feedback to improve guardrails and safety policies.
 I actively work on developing processes to assess and enhance model guardrails, designing safety mechanisms, and ensuring responsible AI deployment.